Plunging necklines and camera-ready pouts on Oscar red carpet

 Why the green?
 "I'm very proud to be Irish," said the nominee, who also wore green when first nominated for an Oscar for "Atonement" in 2008.

-Barely covered was Olivia Wilde - the bodice of her Valentino dress was little more than two narrow vertical panels - while the Givenchy gown of Rooney Mara, nominated for supporting actress in "Carol," was considered by fashion watchers as the most avant-garde of the night with its dramatic side split and cut-out diamond at the midriff.
+Barely covered was Olivia Wilde - the bodice of her Valentino dress was little more than two narrow vertical panels - while a dramatic side split and cut-out diamond at the midriff of Rooney Mara, nominated for supporting actress in "Carol," raised eyebrows.

-Black was the never-fail colour choice of presenter Julianne Moore, who wore a strappy black Chanel with a corset-like bodice and tulle underskirt, while Jennifer Garner chose Versace in a one-shoulder gown with an elegant panel of satin descending from the hip.

-A royal blue silk Gucci with cascading ruffles was the choice of Brie Larson, the heavy favourite to win in the best actress category for "Room," while Naomi Watts opted for iridescent blue sequins by Armani Prive.
+A royal blue silk Gucci with cascading ruffles was the choice of Brie Larson, the heavy favorite to win in the best actress category for "Room," while Naomi Watts opted for blue sequins by Armani Prive.